fruit13ok/basic_api_request/README.md

 ## Detail instruction:
 - Inside the project you will find 2 files `app.js` for frontend, `index.js` for backend.
 - Use the inline comment as a guide.
+Look for /* your code here */
 - If you like to do it your way, you can change the given code.

 ## Solution: